Get Involved

 Want to improve city finances?
 Give counties more to do.

-As Bridge identified with last week’s article on Michigan’s lost property values, the financial condition of many of Michigan’s local governments remains precarious as a result of the Great Recession.
 Compounding the problem are the structural problems inherent in Michigan’s local government finance system.
 In a guest commentary last week, I suggested that the options available to local officials are limited: increase tax rates, cut services, or find new methods of delivering services at a reduced cost.

 While some local governments are now levying taxes at higher rates and many governments have reduced or eliminated services, efforts to change the service delivery model have been limited.
 It is now the time to rethink Michigan’s local government service delivery model.

-Two commonly heard criticisms of Michigan local government (other than their inability to prevent or fix potholes) are 1) that Michigan has too many independent local governments and 2) local government should operate more like a business.
+Two commonly heard criticisms of Michigan’s local government (other than their inability to prevent or fix potholes) are 1) that Michigan has too many independent local governments and 2) local government should operate more like a business.

 I hold out little hope for reducing the number of governments.
 Individual attempts to merge local governments has gained little traction as evidenced by recent efforts in Grand Blanc, Onekema, and Saugatuck and Douglas.
 All resulted in the residents of those communities voting to maintain their independent local governments despite the potential for operational efficiencies and savings.
 People want there to be less government, but they do not want to give up their own.
 A different approach is needed.

 With a new report out this week, the Citizens Research Council of Michigan has conceptualized a path that will focus on obtaining efficiencies in service delivery and emulate the franchise model common in business.
 The concept expands the role of counties to perform back office functions for the cities, villages, and townships within them just as a corporate headquarters would do for its franchise stores.
-It also seeks opportunities for the counties to assume responsibility for the delivery of services currently provided by cities and townships, thus freeing scarce city and township resources to be concentrated on developing the identity and place making that will attract people and businesses.
+It also seeks opportunities for the counties to assume responsibility for the delivery of services currently provided by cities and townships, thus freeing scarce city and township resources to be concentrated on developing the identity and place-making that will attract people and businesses.
 And it seeks opportunities for the counties to partner with cities and townships in service provision to achieve efficiencies without threatening the identity or uniqueness of the local governments.

 This approach would not reduce the number of independent local governments in Michigan, but it would reduce the number of service providers.
 Think of this as a service consolidation/regionalization as opposed to government consolidation.
 Taking a more regional approach to local government would improve the efficiency and economics of local government service delivery and provide both service and revenue side benefits to counties and their local governments.